 One of the benefits of improvement boards is that they become a place to gather to discuss the work and review KPIs.
 You don’t lose that ability with KaiNexus; by displaying your boards on screens rather than paper, a room full of people can not only see project lists and metrics, they can also dive into the details to get more information in real time as needed.

 Projects, Improvements, KPIs, and other charts can be shown on digital KaiNexus Boards to organize all of the work relating to a specific workflow, topic, or goal.
-You can configure your boards to show the relationships between Projects, Improvements, and KPIs in any way that make sense for your organization.
+You can configure your boards to show the relationships between Projects, Improvements, and KPIs in any way that makes sense for your organization.
 Nesting your Boards under other Boards further improves the visual organization around how every improvement initiative cascades up into your “True North” pillars.

 KaiNexus makes it possible to drill down into the details of any Project or Improvement to get updates, identify problems, and deploy resources.
 Compare that to a physical wall with printouts of Projects, Improvements, and metrics or searching for files buried in a shared drive somewhere.
 Without KaiNexus, your visibility is limited by your ability to walk or drive to each board, and once there, you’re often unable to drill down into the details.
 Additionally, Improvements and Projects appear on all applicable boards, breaking down silos across the organization.